Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module1.rst

 **1.4 - Describe why directives use a shared memory zone**

-The above example and description also answers this aspect.
+The :ref:`above example and description <module1 shared memory zones>` also answers this aspect.
 We could summarize this by the following: for some specific needs (such as consistent rate limiting), NGINX workers need to share very efficiently information for quickly reading and writing data and efficiently serve or block clients.
 Shared memory zones allow defining and assign OS backed memory zones that can be written and read by multiple NGINX workers.
 Doing so, they can share and update each other to fulfil the contract of some directives (such as rate limiting) with an efficient inter process communication channel.

 |
 |